GasbaouiMohammedAlAmin/Snake-game-based-on-open-cv-and-python/README.md

 The project contains two class :
 -	Main class which contains an infinite loop for real time streaming
--	Snake game class which allows to handle the length snake, score and the position donut
+-	Snake game class which allows us to handle the length snake, score and the random position donut

 # The video explanation